juperala/juperala.github.io/_posts/2016-02-28-going-static.markdown

     })'
 {% endhighlight %}

-*Note:* You may need to go through the generate posts in the *_posts/* folder to fix invalid links and image references to old Wordpress site.
+*Note:* You may need to go through the generated posts in the *_posts/* folder to fix invalid links and image references to old Wordpress site.

 ### Deploy site